octokit/octokit.net/README.md

 ![logo](octokit-dotnet_2.png)

-Octokit is a client library targeting .NET Framework 4.5+ and .NET Standard 1+ and above that provides an easy way to interact with the [GitHub API](http://developer.github.com/v3/).
+Octokit is a client library targeting .NET Framework 4.6 or greater and .NET Standard 2.0 and above that provides an easy way to interact with the [GitHub API](http://developer.github.com/v3/).